OpenMined/DistributedKnowledge/docs/docs/architecture/network_communication.md

 - Messages can't be forged
 - Identities can't be impersonated
 - Message content can't be altered in transit

-## User Status Tracking

-The network maintains awareness of which users are active:

-- **Active User Registry**: The server tracks which nodes are currently connected
-- **User Status API**: Nodes can query for active and inactive users
-- **Connection Events**: The system broadcasts connection/disconnection events

 ## Rate Limiting